377. Exception to hearsay rule—previous representations made by complainant under 18 years

 (2) This section applies in a criminal proceeding that relates (wholly or partly) to a charge for a sexual offence if a complainant under the age of 18 years who made a previous representation is available to give evidence about an asserted fact or the complainant's credibility is relevant.

-(3) Subject to subsection (4), if a complainant has been or is to be called to give evidence, the hearsay rule does not apply to evidence to support an asserted fact or the complainant's credibility that is given by—
+(3) Subject to subsection (4), if a complainant has been or is to be called to give evidence, the hearsay rule does not apply to evidence to support an asserted fact or the complainant's credibility that is given by—(a) the complainant; or

 (b) a person who saw, heard or otherwise perceived the representation being made.